pragma-/Plang/doc/README.md

 It has two parameters and returns an `Array`.
 The first parameter is a `Function` that takes one `Any` argument and returns a `Boolean` value.
 The second parameter is an `Array`.

+Here's how it works.
+The `Function` parameter is applied to each element of the `Array` parameter; if it returns a `true` value then that element will be added to the `Array` returned from the `filter` function.
+Like so:

     > filter(fn(a) a<4, [1,2,3,4,5])
      [1,2,3]

-Because the first parameter of the `filter` function is explicitly typed to return a `Boolean` value, Plang can perform strict compile-time type checking.
-If we pass it a function inferred instead to return an `Integer` we get a helpful compile-time type error:
+If a function that returns an `Integer` is passed instead, a helpful compile-time type error is produced:

     > filter(fn(a) 4, [1,2,3,4,5])
      Validator error: in function call for `filter`, expected Function (Any) -> Boolean for parameter `func` but got Function (Any) -> Integer

+Had this been allowed to compile, the `4`, being non-zero, would have been interpreted as a `true` value on every element of the array.
 Corrected:

     > filter(fn(a) a==4, [1,2,3,4,5])
      4